Top 7 Venture Capital Firms Investing in Generative AI Startups

 4. Propel

-Propel is a venture capital firm that invests in companies building for the new financial economy.
-They focus on technology-driven businesses that are reshaping financial services, insurance, and enterprise software.
+Propel invests in companies building the future of the financial economy.
+They focus on technology that is reshaping financial services, insurance, and commerce.

-- Industries of focus: FinTech, InsurTech, Enterprise Software, Generative AI
+- Industries of focus: FinTech, InsurTech, Enterprise Software, Generative AI, Web3

 - Geographical presence: San Francisco, California